UPPMAX/bianca_workshops/docs/intermediate/intro.md

     Teaching goals are:

-    - Learners know where to find an overview of topics discussed today
+    - Learners have read the topics discussed today
-    - Learners know where to find the link to the shared document
+    - Learners can find the link to the shared document
-    - Learners know where to find the schedule
+    - Learners can find the schedule

     Prior questions: